saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-20-saltstack-overview.md

 - execution modules
 - runners

-Systems that are managed by the salt master service can be managed through a variety of ways:
+The Salt-master can manage systems in a variety of ways:
 - minions
 - proxy-minions
 - salt-ssh